Click Below to Skip Ahead

 1. They Make Great Alert Dogs

 Some people like dogs that make them feel safe.
-Dalmatians are not particularly aggressive or violent dogs, but they do make great alert dogs.
-Alert dogs will bark when strangers are nearby.
-They will also alert you to things that are amiss, like animals outside, an unfamiliar car in the driveway, or strange noises after dark.
+Dalmatians may not look particularly robust, but they do make great alert dogs.
+Alert dogs will generally bark when strangers are nearby.
+They may also alert you to things that are amiss, like animals outside, an unfamiliar car in the driveway, or strange noises after dark.

 This makes people feel safe, knowing that if something is going on, their dog will let them know about it.
-Dalmatians do not make great attack dogs or guard dogs, but they are great alarm or alert dogs.
+Dalmatians do not necessarily make great guard dogs, but they are great alarm or alert dogs.

 2. Dalmatians Are Highly Energetic